 The issue is space.
 Counting 2 bits per nucleotide, 20 to 25-mers take 40 to 50 bits of storage.
 The human genome contains over 3.2 billion nucleotides, so we need at least 108 GB (in reality many 20 to 25-mers are repeated so this number would be lower).
 To this we should add the storage required for the locations and the overhead for the dictionary, for a total size well over 200 GB.

 So it seems that we are between a rock and a hard place: either we run out of time, or we run out of memory.

 An important step towards modern algorithms was the invention of a data structure called the suffix array of a text.
 A suffix is the end of a text from a given position.
 For instance, the 1st suffix of

 GATGCGAGAGATG itself, and the 10th is

-GATG (even though the 0-based convention is more popular in this field, I will use the 1-based convention throughout, so that 1st, 2nd etc. translate directly into indices).
+GATG (I will use the 0-based convention, so 1st, 2nd, 3rd etc. refer to positions 0, 1, 2 etc.).
 The suffix array stores the positions of the suffixes sorted in alphabetical order.

 Let us construct the suffix array of